 Subject to this Constitution, the Board may meet, adjourn and otherwise regulate its meetings as it thinks fit.

 A Director may call a Board meeting at any time.
-On request of any Director, a Secretary of the Company must call a meeting of the Directors.
+On request of any Director, a Secretary of the Company must call a meeting of the Directors, such meeting may be held:

+at one or more physical venues;

+at one or more physical venues and using Virtual Meeting Technology; or

+using Virtual Meeting Technology only.

+Notice of a Board meeting:

+must be given to each Director (except a Director on leave of absence approved by the Board) and an alternate director appointed by a Director on leave of absence approved by the Board;

+may be given in person, or by post or by telephone, fax or other electronic means; and

+must specify the time and venue or venues of the meeting, and if the meeting will be held using Virtual Meeting Technology, sufficient information to allow the Directors to participate in the meeting by means of the technology.

-Notice of a Board meetingmust be given to each Director (except a Director on leave of absence approved by the Board) and an alternate director appointed by a Director on leave of absence approved by the Board.
-Notice of a Board meeting may be given in person, or by post or by telephone, fax or other electronic means.A Director or alternate director may waive notice of a Board meeting by giving notice to that effect to the Company in person or by post or by telephone, fax or other electronic means.
+A Director or alternate director may waive notice of a Board meeting by giving notice to that effect to the Company in person or by post or by telephone, fax or other electronic means.

 A person who attends a Board meeting waives any objection that person and:

 if the person is a Director, any alternate director appointed by that person; or